nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 Adding query conditions ad-hoc can be cumbersome and limiting when you require manifold ways to filter query results.
-Lighthouse's `WhereConditions` extension can give advanced query capabilities to clients and allow them to apply complex, dynamic WHERE conditions to queries.
+Lighthouse's `WhereConditions` extension can give advanced query capabilities to clients and allow them to apply complex and dynamic filters.

 ## Setup